 Social media platforms have become thriving marketplaces.
 In India, especially where community and recommendations are very important give and take in customer decisions, social media drives the shopping behaviour.
-On Instagram and retail innovations in the future in India.
+On Instagram and

 Facebook, customers may view new products, read product reviews and even purchase from product details of the integrated shopping functions.
 Also, these platforms are guided and shaped by influencers and peer recommendations to be a powerful shopping tool.